How ACT Differs From CBT in Treating Anxiety

 1. Acceptance Instead of Control

-CBT often focuses on changing anxious thoughts to reduce anxiety.
+CBT often focuses on challenging anxious thoughts to reduce anxiety.
 This might involve identifying cognitive distortions — like catastrophizing (“If I mess this up, everything will fall apart”) — and challenging them with more balanced evidence (“I’ve made mistakes before and things turned out okay.”).

 ACT takes a different stance.
 Rather than trying to control or get rid of anxiety, it encourages acceptance.
 ACT helps you learn how to notice your anxious thoughts and feelings without getting swept away by them.
 It’s not about giving in to anxiety — it’s about letting it exist without letting it run the show.